ChristopherTrimboli/ChristopherTrimboli/README.md

 To pay the bills, I'm making next-gen casino games as a senior engineer for a company in Vancouver.

-In my free time, I am hacking on Own Me, my edgy and sexy NFT platform similar to Only Fans.
+In my free time, I am hacking on @own-me, my edgy and sexy NFT platform similar to Only Fans.

 If you wanna connect, hit me up.